Flippchen/PorscheInsight-CarClassification-AI/README.md

       - More balanced predictions
       - Better prediction accuracy
 2. Car Type hierarchy with car series (specific car type) (weighted average)
-    - Description: Created a hierachy of models.
+    - Description: Created a hierarchy of models.
 The first models predicts the car type.
 The second model predicts the car series.
 After this the results get aligned with the car type model.
     - Achievements:
       - much less outlier predictions
       - better prediction accuracy